 Professional Standards for school nutrition professionals is a key provision of the Healthy, Hunger-Free Kids Act of 2010 (HHFKA).
-The rule, published March 2, 2015, requires a minimum amount of annual training hours for all state directors of school nutrition programs, state director of distributing agencies, school nutrition program directors, managers, and staff.
+The final rule, published March 2, 2015, requires a minimum amount of annual training hours for all state directors of school nutrition programs, state director of distributing agencies, school nutrition program directors, managers, and staff.
 Required training topic areas will vary according to position and job requirements.
 There are also minimum hiring standards for new state directors of school nutrition programs, state directors of distributing agencies that oversee USDA Foods, and school nutrition program directors.

-The final rule eases hiring options for small school districts; adds hiring options that emphasize program experience; reduces the required annual training hours for all SFA personnel; phases in the training requirements in school year 2015-2016; and adds other practical flexibilities for the first year of implementation.
+The final rule eases hiring options for small school districts; adds hiring options that emphasize program experience; reduces the required annual training hours for all SFA personnel; phases in the training requirements in school year 2015-2016; and adds other practical flexibility for the first year of implementation.
 The rule is effective beginning July 1, 2015.

 - Final Rule: Professional Standards for School Nutrition Programs Personnel as Required by the Healthy, Hunger-Free Kids Act of 2010